Admission Requirements

 Admitted students have typically earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
 Significant relevant work experience or a graduate degree in a relevant technical discipline may be considered in lieu of meeting the GPA requirement.

-If the student should decide to pursue the full master’s degree, all courses will apply to the master’s degree provided they meet program requirements and fall within a five-year time limit.
+If the student decides to pursue the full master’s degree, all successfully completed courses will count toward the master’s degree, provided they meet program requirements and fall within a five-year time limit.

 Program Requirements